Hornsbay History, Family Crest & Coats of Arms

 Early Origins of the Hornsbay family

 Important Dates for the Hornsbay family

 This web page shows only a small excerpt of our Hornsbay research.
-Another 173 words (12 lines of text) covering the years 1638, 1662 and 1668 are included under the topic Early Hornsbay History in all our PDF Extended History products and printed products wherever possible.
+Another 87 words (6 lines of text) covering the years 1638, 1662 and 1668 are included under the topic Early Hornsbay History in all our PDF Extended History products and printed products wherever possible.

 Hornsbay Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Hornsbay has been recorded under many different variations, including Hornby, Hornbie and others.

 Early Notables of the Hornsbay family (pre 1700)

 More information is included under the topic Early Hornsbay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hornsbay family